Knee braces - unloading

 - If the cartilage wears away, the bones rub together, causing pain, swelling, and stiffness.

 - Bony spurs or growths form and the ligaments and muscles around the knee become weaker.
 Over time, your whole knee becomes stiffer and stiffer.

 Unloading Braces for Knee Arthritis

 In some people, arthritis may affect mostly the inside of the knee.
 This may be because the inside of the knee often bears more of a person's weight than the outside of the knee.

 A special brace called an "unloading brace" may help take some of the pressure off the worn part of your knee when you are standing.

 An unloading brace does not cure your arthritis.
 But it may help relieve symptoms such as knee pain or buckling when you move around.
 People who want to delay having knee replacement surgery may want to try using unloading braces.
-Unfortunately, these unloader braces are only effective when either the inside or the outside part of the knee is worn out.
+Unfortunately, these unloader braces are only effective when one side, either the inside or the outside part, of the knee is worn out.
 If the knee has generalized arthritis, the brace would not work well.

 There are two types of unloading braces: